-- 1. Select to <New> under <File> and enter the File Name of your new SCOPE database, e.g. MySCOPEdatabase.fpa. - From the Application List displayed select [New Application] to insert the Application name of your count (e.g. Customer Information System).
-Once created, highlight the Application name, expand [+] and highlight the Work in Progress Release branch. - 3.
-Counts are recorded under Releases for an Application.
-Select to add a [New Release] of the software application e.g. Name it "Release 1.0 of Customer Information System". - 4.
-Highlight the Release and select [New Count] to set up a new function point count session for this Release.
-Name the new Count Session e.g. "Initial Count for Project Scoping".
-Record background details about the count; assign it to a Project from the Project List.
-When you select OK you see your new Count Session listed (calliper icon) ready for you to highlight and [Open]. - 5.
-When you open the Count Session your cursor will be positioned on the Function Tree.
-Create a functional breakdown of your software by first adding Functional Groups (Function Folders) using [Alt+Ins] or selecting from the Node button on the top tool menu. - 6.
-At the lowest level Function Folder insert the Elementary Processes/Transactions you want to add by pressing [Ins] or right clicking to display insert menu.
-NOTE: The Function Groups, allow you to logically hierarchically group your processes, just like MS Explorer uses a directory structure to enable you to group your files. - 7.
-After you create a functional group, use F2 or double-click to rename it from the default name of "Function Folder" (e.g. call it Maintain Customer Details). - 8.
-New elementary processes are created with a 'green', right facing arrow.
+- Select to <New> under <File> and enter the File Name of your new SCOPE database, e.g. MySCOPEdatabase.fpa. - From the Application List displayed select to add a new Application and type in the Application name of your count (e.g. Customer Information System).
+Once created, highlight the Application name, expand [+] and highlight the Work in Progress Release branch. - Counts are recorded under Releases for an Application.
+Select to to add a new Release of the software application and name it. e.g. "Release 1.0 of Customer Information System". - A new Count session called "Change Request" is inserted automatically.
+This is where your count information will be stored.
+Each release can have many count sessions. - 5.
+Highlight the Release and select W to set up a new function point count session for this Release.
+To change details press F2 or select .
+You can rename the new Count Session e.g. "Initial Count for Project Scoping".
+Record background details about the count

+6. If the Change Request for which you are doing the count belongs to a Project.
+Then select the Project List tab at the top of the screen.
+Add the new project, highlight it and select to link the Count Session to the Project.

+When you select OK you see your new Count Session listed (\checkmark) ready for you to highlight and [Open].
+NOTE: If you do only want to record the Count Size Result for Benchmark metrics then just record the size manually on the Count Details or Project Details screens.